What is 13-Week Cash Flow Model (TWCF)?

 How to Model the Borrowing Base (Revolver)?

-For companies that are running out of cash, existing lines of credit and revolving credit facilities are often the last line of defense.
+For debtors quickly running out of cash, existing lines of credit and revolving credit facilities are often the last line of defense.

-However, these facilities are usually constrained by complicated borrowing base formulas and other limits that can materially reduce additional cash availability.
+However, complicated borrowing base formulas constrain these credit facilities, along with other limits that can materially reduce additional cash availability.

-Being able to model the actual availability a company has will critical for quantifying the amount of unmet funding needs requiring either DIP financing or an alternate strategy.
+Being able to model the actual availability a company has will be critical to quantify the amount of unmet funding needs and necessity of either DIP financing (or alternate financing strategies for an immediate cash injection).

 In addition to the elements discussed above, building an integrated 13-week cash flow model often involves the following modeling mechanics: